stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 The allocation effect measures the investor's ability to effectively allocate their portfolio's assets to various industries.
-Positive allocation occurs when the portfolio is overweighted in an industry that outperforms the SP500 and underweighted in an industry that underperforms the SP500.
+Positive allocation occurs when the portfolio is overweighted in a sector that outperforms the S&P500 and underweighted in a market sector that underperforms the S&P500.

-The Allocation Effect for the Technology industry with respect to our investor's portfolio is calculated using the below metrics and formula:
+The Allocation Effect for the Technology Stcosk with reS&Pect to our investor's portfolio is calculated using the below metrics and formula:

-* \-  The Technology industry weight in our Portfolio
+* \-  The Technology Stocks weight in our Portfolio
-* \-  The Technology industry weight in the SP500
+* \-  The Technology Stocks weight in the S&P500
-* \-  The Technology industry return of the SP500
+* \-  The Technology Stocks return of the S&P500
-* \-  The total return of the SP500
+* \-  The total return of the S&P500

 ![](/assets/blog/attribution/attributionallocationskill.png)